srkdav/MovieAPI/README.md

 ### Process to get the Json data in desired format
-1) Please POST the data as : "http://localhost:8080/movie/SetMovieList" , data will be received in the format as desired format (count and movie list).
+1) Please POST the data as : "http://localhost:8080/movie/SetMovieList" , data will be received in as per the desired format (count and movie list).

 Movie List JSON DATA :
   ```json